mikolalex/mrr/README.md

   }, '^', 'add_todo/new_todo'],
 ```
 We are listening to changes in "new_todo" stream in child which was connected as "add_todo".
-'^' means the previous value of the very property, in this case an array of todos.
+'^' means the previous value of the very cell, in this case an array of todos.

 ### Passive listening

 In fact, this example won't work as expected.
-Our "new_todo" property of AddTodoForm will be computed each times "text" or "submit" are changed, so that new todo will be created after you enter first character.
+Our "new_todo" cell of AddTodoForm will be computed each times "text" or "submit" are changed, so that new todo will be created after you enter first character.
 That happens because we are subscribed to "text" and emit new todo objects each time the "text" changes.
 To fix this, we can use passive listening approach.
 ```js
     new_todo: [(text, submit) => ({text}), '-text', 'submit'],
 ```
 We added a "-" before the name of "text" argument.
-It means that our property will not be recalculated when the "text" changes.
+It means that our cell will not be recalculated when the "text" changes.
 Still it remains accessible in the list of our arguments.
 Passive listening allows flexible control over the properties calculation.

 ### Macros